 Postdoctoral Training Program in Psychology

-Clinical Adult Psychology
+UM-VA Clinical Adult Psychology Consortium

-In keeping with goals of the broader training program, the Clinical Adult Program specialization seeks to develop professionals with the advanced training necessary to accurately diagnose, effectively assess, and successfully treat individuals with a wide range of psychological difficulties, with an emphasis on integration and translation of assessment and treatment within the context of general medical care settings.
+In keeping with goals of the broader training program, the Clinical Adult Psychology Consortium seeks to develop professionals with the advanced training necessary to accurately diagnose, effectively assess, and successfully treat individuals with a wide range of psychological difficulties, with an emphasis on integration and translation of assessment and treatment within the context of general medical care settings.
+Opportunities for experience in clinical supervision and administration are available.
 The program also prepares residents to direct clinical programs, educate mental health professionals, and initiate and carry out programmatic research.

 For information about how to apply click here.